clarkfitzg/clarkfitzg.github.io/_posts/2018-06-12-understanding-R-S4.md

 engineering in R.

 S4 is necessarily more complex than S3.
 This post is for me to gather my thoughts and see if I understand it.
+There are copious amounts of documentation out there.

 ## Exploring the space

 Typically in R I use `ls()` to see which objects exist.
 The methods package has better tools for this.

-Show existing classes:
+What classes does a package define?

 ```{r}
 # Any package using S4